Dimensionality Reduction

 selection).
 The user can choose to either discard the specified markers

-flag to TRUE (negative selection) or
+by setting the discard flag to TRUE (negative selection) or

 to keep only the specified markers by using the default setting of the

-flag (positive selection).
+discard flag (positive selection).

 The marker names should correspond to a specific column in the